Onran0/Charms/README.md

 - Select your project, then in the top menu click **Project**, then **Properties**, then **Java Build Path**, then **Libraries,** then **Add External JARs**, and select the root JAR of the desired release, and click button **Apply And Close**.
 ##### ***NOTE: The root JAR of a release, named after its type: mc-(version) charms-(version)***
-- Create a new class inherited from com.charms.mod.Mod
+- Create a new class inherited from tk.charms.mod.Mod
 - Add standard methods onEnable and onDisable
 - Familiarize yourself with the API ( which is not... )
 - Create